robertamezquita/collectionScraper/README.md

 ## QxMD Collection Scraping Made Easy

-This repository is an `Rscript` (split up into constituent functions) that takes care of scraping PDFs from Read by QxMD collections.
+This repository is an `Rscript` (split up into constituent functions) that takes care of scraping PDFs from Read by QxMD public collections.
 This repo was started because I find it a huge waste of time to go and download one by one each individual PDF.
 Also, this served as a nice test case for trying to use web scraping technologies such as `(R)Selenium` and other HTML parsing tools (`rvest`, `curl`, `stringr`) to accomplish something that may (or may not) be a time saver in the end.

 ### Prerequisites